Historical Football Kits

 Background

 In 1919, the Football League was expanded and Coventry succeeded in being elected to one of the vacant positions.
 For 12 years the club fought against relegation on the pitch and boardroom instability off it.
-As an experiment, the club briefly adopted the municipal colours of red and green in 1923, painting the offices and stands to match.
-Finally, in 1925, The Bantams (as they were then known), were relegated to Division Three (North).
-A year later they were transferred to the sothern section and they remained there until 1936.
+As an experiment, the club briefly adopted the municipal colours of red and coventry city crest 1922green in March 1922, painting the offices and stands to match.
+The crest based on that of the city of Coventry was worn on the halved shirts.
+Finally, in 1925, Coventry were relegated to Division Three (North).
+A year later they were transferred to the southern section and they remained there until 1936.

 In November 1961, the flamboyant Jimmy Hill was appointed manager.
 As general secretary of the Professional Footballers' Association, Hill had led the campaign that brought about the abolition of the maximum wage.
 He now set about a root and branch reorganisation of Coventry City.
 A new all-sky blue strip was introduced, the first time that matching shirts and shorts were worn (aside from white).
 Meantime the ground was modernised, young fans were encouraged to meet the players and collect autographs while chartered "Sky Blue Special" trains took fans to away fixtures.
 Hill proved to be just as shrewd with his players, leading them to the Third Division championship in 1964 and then in 1967, City clinched the Division Two title.